CZ-NIC/knot/doc/reference.rst

 It is recommended to limit :ref:`max-journal-usage<zone_max-journal-usage>` per-zone instead of max-journal-size in most cases.
-Please keep this value large enough.
+Please keep this value larger than the sum of all zones' journal usage limits.

 This value also influences server's usage of virtual memory.

 ..
 NOTE::
    This option is only available in the *default* template.